Global Medical REIT: An Unwarranted Divergence From The Peers

 Source: GMRE, SEC filing 10-k

-The portfolio consists substantially of medical office buildings (MOBs), specialty hospitals, in-patient rehabilitation facilities and ambulatory surgery centers, that are primarily located in secondary markets and are situated to take advantage of the aging of the U.S. population and the decentralization of healthcare.
+The portfolio consists substantially of medical office buildings (MOBs), specialty hospitals, in-patient rehabilitation facilities, and ambulatory surgery centers, that are primarily located in secondary markets and are situated to take advantage of the aging of the U.S. population and the decentralization of healthcare.

 GMRE intends to produce increasing, reliable rental revenue by leasing each of its healthcare facilities to a single market-leading operator under a long-term triple-net lease.